colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 <figcaption>Scatter plots showing sensitivity of the Helen Keller International's cost-effectiveness to each input parameter</figcaption>
 </figure>

-The scatter plots show that, given our choice of input uncertainty, the output is most sensitive (i.e. the scatter plot for these parameters shows the greatest directionality) to the input parameters:
+The scatter plots show that, given our choice of input uncertainty, the output is most sensitive to the input parameters:

 <figure class="big-fig">